How Do You Clean Infant Ears?

 Safety Tips to Follow When Cleaning Your Baby’s Ears

 You can try the methods mentioned above to clean your baby’s ears.
-It is, however, important to remember what not to do and what not to use when cleaning baby’s ears.
+It is, however, important to remember what not to do and what not to use when cleaning a baby’s ears.
 The cardinal rule of cleaning an infant’s ears asks parents to refrain from using cotton buds.
 As convenient as they might seem, cotton swabs are known to push the earwax further into the ear canal.
 This worsens the problems and results in earwax build-up, leading to canal blockage.
-Same goes for using fingers, too.
-Sticking anything inside the ear canal can result in wax build-up or can cause harm to the eardrum, and may even rupture it.
+The same goes for using fingers, too.
+Sticking anything inside the ear canal can result in wax build-up or can cause harm to the eardrum and may even rupture it.
 If the earwax problem starts getting worse, it is better to use baby earwax drops after consulting with your baby’s paediatrician.

 Precautions to Take While Cleaning Your Baby’s Ears